Energy and Climate

-Political decisions occurring at levels from the local to the international also contribute to this growing demand for renewable energy sources.
+Political decisions at all levels of governance contribute to managing – or slowing – how this growing demand for renewable energy is met.
 The political context of climate change, climate justice and the current energy transition, has been strongly influenced by international climate negotiations, from Kyoto to Copenhagen and now Paris.
-Meanwhile, local demand for renewable energy is generated by communities discussing energy self-sufficiency and potentials of increased regional economic value added from renewable energies – for instance, in the context of the German Energiewende (energy transition).
-Many of these changes remain highly contested at all levels, international and local.
+Meanwhile, local demand for renewable energy is generated by communities discussing energy self-sufficiency and potentials of increased regional economic value added from renewable energies – for instance, in the context of the German “Energiewende” (energy transition).
+Many of these changes remain highly contested at all levels, from the international to the local

 Prof. Dr. Peter Christoff

-Université de Pau et des Pays de l’Adour
+Université de Pau et des Pays de l´Adour, Pau, France